nboley/idr/README.md

 12. globalIDR         float
 Global IDR value

-####
-# The remaining lines contain replicate specific information.
-We only present
-# replicate 1 but a real file will always have at least 2 replicates

 13. rep1_chromStart   int
 The starting position of the feature in the chromosome or scaffold for common